Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 In the case that the data center becomes unavailable permanently or for a significant period, we will need to transfer our application and services to a new Azure data center.

-* If available, transfer resources to the South Central US region
+* If available, transfer resources to the East US 2 region
 * If public IP addresses have changed, update public DNS records to point at IP addresses served by the new data center
 * Stand up services in the new location, utilizing the configuration scripts used to stand up the original data center
   * Azure Database for PostgreSQL